 A punch excision is a method that involves cutting out the ice pick scar.
 After the excision process, your skin is closed up from all sides.

-Punch excision is one of the most effective treatments for ice pick scars.
+Punch excision is one of the for ice pick scars.
 However, you’ll still be left with a thin scar in its place.

 Although punch excision helps treat texture problems, it doesn’t get rid of any surrounding skin discoloration.
 You may need to complement this one-time surgical method with a resurfacing treatment.